Steps involved in creating a proposal:

 If a foundation/giving program states limitations or application guidelines such as "applications not accepted, " or "giving only to pre-selected organizations," you can still make yourself known to these funders by sending information such as your newsletter, brochure, etc. so that the foundation will be aware of your program.

 As you seek funding, it is important to consider where your steering committee, volunteers and community members work.
 If there is a connection to one of its employees, many corporations will make donations to organizations through employee matching gift programs.

-In addition to monetary donations, corporations may also make in-kind donations, such as used computers and office equipment, products and time for employees to volunteer.
+In addition to monetary donations, corporations may also make in-kind donations such as used computers, office equipment, products and time for employees to volunteer.

-As you are seeking funding, make sure that you have a clear understanding of the terms used in the foundation world.
+Make sure that you have a clear understanding of the terms used in the foundation world.
 Always ask about something you do not understand.
-Listed below are frequently used fund-raising terms that may be unfamiliar to you:
+Listed below are frequently used fundraising terms that may be unfamiliar to you:

 Annual Campaign – any organized effort by a nonprofit organization to secure gifts on an annual basis.

 Cause-related Marketing – linking charitable gifts with marketing promotions.

 Endowment Funds – a bequest or gift intended to be kept permanently and invested to provide income for continued support of an organization.